There is no application fee.

 The CFPF is looking for a Grad Film thesis student whose proposed project demonstrates a deep and abiding commitment to filmmaking featuring Black, Indigenous, or People of Color (BIPOC) stories and/or voices.

-The 2021 Cary Fukunaga Production Fund Recipient
+About the Cary Fukunaga Production Fund

 The Cary Fukunaga Production Fund is a $20,000 fund given to a Grad Film thesis student whose proposed project demonstrates a deep and abiding commitment to filmmaking featuring Black, Indigenous, or People of Color (BIPOC) stories and/or voices.
-Fund recipients will also mentor high school students in our Tisch Future Artists programs.

 This fund is intended for students who have yet to begin their thesis project but have completed (or are in the final semester of) the first two years of coursework in Grad Film.